Mixing times of data-augmentation Gibbs samplers for high-dimensional probit regression

 for some appropriate $x$, $d$, $\bar{m}$ and $\bar{Q}$, where $-\log(g_i(x_i))$ is a convex function for every $i$.
-Then, the results in \cite{ascolani2024entropy} (in particular Theorem $3.1$ therein) imply that the mixing times of a random-scan Gibbs sampler on $\pi$ can be upper bounded by the ones of a random-scan Gibbs sampler on $N(x \mid \bar{m}, \bar{Q}^{-1})$.
-This allows to derive explicit expressions, since Gibbs samplers on Gaussian targets are amenable to analytical study (see e.g.\ \cite[Lemma 3.6]{ascolani2024entropy}, and earlier work in \cite{amit1996convergence, roberts1997updating}).
+Then, the results in \cite{ascolani2024entropy} (in particular Theorem $3.1$ therein) imply that the mixing times of a random scan Gibbs sampler on $\pi$ can be upper bounded by the ones of a random scan Gibbs sampler on $N(x \mid \bar{m}, \bar{Q}^{-1})$.
+This allows to derive explicit expressions, since Gibbs samplers on Gaussian targets are amenable to analytical study (see e.g.\ \citet[Lemma 3.10]{ascolani2024entropy}, and earlier work in \cite{amit1996convergence, roberts1997updating}).

 In our context, this means that the mixing time of $\PDA$ is upper bounded by the one of the two-block Gibbs Sampler targeting the corresponding prior distribution, i.e.\ $N(\beta \mid m,Q_0^{-1})N(z \mid X\beta,I_n)$, and similarly for $\PGS$ and the corresponding marginal prior on $z$.
 In other words, we can ignore the likelihood because in this context it can only speed up the convergence of both $\PDA$ and $\PGS$.